 Favourite Stuffy and Blankets

 They will be happy to have some familiarity on the camping trip and hopefully the items will make it easier for them to sleep.

 If your little one is used to going to bed at 7:30 pm they might not be going to bed until 9 pm because things just take longer while camping.
-Hopefully they will fall asleep right away and make it easier on you.
+Hopefully, they will fall asleep right away and make it easier for you.

 Our oldest needs that assurance while camping but does not need that at home.
 When we take that extra time she has a better sleep.

 Create a Nook

-If you are able to fit a play pen in the tent or some sort of sleeping bed, then you can try to drape a blanket down the side to keep them from seeing you as they become restless in the early morning.
-Hopefully they will fall back asleep.
+If you are able to fit a playpen in the tent or some sort of sleeping bed, then you can try to drape a blanket down the side to keep them from seeing you as they become restless in the early morning.
+Hopefully, they will fall back asleep.

-Lock out the light
+Block out the light

 Back to Bed